greatspn/SOURCES/README.md

 Verify that all installed library are in the search path of the dynamic linker, otherwise you will get an ld error when running the command line tools.
 If not, modify the `/etc/ld.so.conf` and/or the environmental variable `LD_LIBRARY_PATH` accordingly.

+**Missing GraphMDP**: Only in the case you are interested in solution of MDP systems, you can find the optional dependency GraphMDP [here](http://www.di.unito.it/~greatspn/graphMDP-0.5.tar.gz).
+Note that this library is currently unmantained, and it could be hard to compile.

 #### macOS installation instructions: